25 Tips to Cook Once, Eat for a Week

 Whether you cook full recipes or just prepare a few healthy basics for a meal-prep buffet, stocking your fridge with the right kinds of fuel will save you a lot of time—and calories—throughout the week.
 Plus, research has shown that spending more than an hour a day on meal prep is linked to better dietary habits, like eating fruits and vegetables, which can help the scale tip in your favor.

-With a little know-how and planning, you can easily prep seven days’ worth of flat-belly meals and snacks over the weekend, ensuring your diet doesn’t fall off track during the hectic work week.
+With a little know-how and planning, you can easily prep seven days’ worth of flat-belly meals and grab-and-go snacks over the weekend, ensuring your diet doesn’t fall off track during the hectic work week.
 To help you strategize, we compiled some of the best meal prep Sunday tips to help you get out of those mid- and late-week take-out ruts.
 That stressed, empty “Thursday You” will certainly be thanking “Sunday You” for the reprieve.
-And for in-the-moment, to-go snacking, check out these 23 Grab-and-Go High-Protein Snacks.

 For meal prep to work, you have to actually find time to cook!
 Sunday works the best for most people for obvious reasons—it’s closest to Monday to keep your food fresh throughout the week, and it’s a weekend so you have time off.
 Even if you don’t have much time on Sunday (you’ll need 2-3 hours), just getting the shopping out of the way or getting the prep out of the way will still save you time during the week.
 But if you don’t happen to have time on the weekend, make Monday night your shopping and/or prep night.
 You can also split up your meal prep into a Sunday night and Wednesday night cooking fest.
-Fun fact: Shopping on Wednesday is the #4 Best Supermarket Shopping Tips.
+Fun fact: Shopping on Wednesday is one of our best supermarket shopping tips.

 WHAT DOES YOUR WEEK LOOK LIKE?